BricL/CC3.SpriteEffect/README(e).md

 ### Practical Approach

-* 對 Sprite 灰階化
+* Grayscale the sprite.

-* 利用灰階後的數值，對各通道 invLerp remap 至各通道的 Min ~ Max 區間。
+* Use the grayscale values to remap each channel with 'invLerp' to the Min ~ Max range of each channel.

     ```GLSL
     o *= CCSampleWithAlphaSeparated(cc_spriteTexture, uv0);